LUDevNet/Docs/docs/game-mechanics/mission-system.rst

 VisitProperty (30)
 ^^^^^^^^^^^^^^^^^^

-The player needs to visit a count of :samp:`targetValue` of properties of template :samp:`target` or :samp:`targetGroup`.
+The player needs to visit a count of :samp:`targetValue` properties of template :samp:`target` or :samp:`targetGroup`.

 NexusTowerBrickDonation (32)